foundry-rs/starknet-foundry/docs/src/testing/test-collection.md

 Sometimes you may want a share some code between tests to organize them.
 The package structure of tests makes it easy!
-In both of the above examples, you can make the functions from `tests/common/utils.cairo` available in `tests/test_contract.cairo` by using:
+In both of the above examples, you can make the functions from `tests/common/utils.cairo` available in `tests/test_contract.cairo` by using a relative import: `use super::common::utils;`.
-- an absolute import: `use tests::common::utils;`
-- a relative import: `use super::common::utils;`